 Aside from having a family history of type 2 diabetes, being overweight or obese increases your risk of type 2 diabetes.
 According to Diabetes NSW*, obese adults are four times as likely to develop type 2 diabetes, while overweight adults are twice as likely to develop type 2 diabetes.

-Being overweight places extra stress on your body, including your body to become resistant to insulin – a hormone produced by the pancreas that is needed to convert glucose into energy.
+Being overweight places extra stress on your body, including your body becoming resistant to insulin – a hormone produced by the pancreas that is needed to convert glucose into energy.

 For people with diabetes, the glucose stays in the blood instead of being turned into energy, elevating blood glucose levels and in turn wreaking havoc on the body’s ability to handle carbs.
-Fortunately, a healthy diet and regular exercise can delay or prevent 58% of cases.
+Fortunately, a healthy diet and regular exercise can delay or prevent 58 percent of cases.